Mental Toughness Part 1

 One of the issues with fear is not knowing what to do next –

 your brain freezes like a rabbit caught in the headlight.

 Training is designed to minimise the delay of the rational part of the brain over-riding the panic signals, so students can make fast and accurate decisions about a situation.

 Some fears seem to be programmed into our brain, primal or super fears and the US navy makes recruits tackle these fears head-on.

 One of our main primal fears is drowning.

-there’s probably nothing as scary as not being able to breath, and as a result it’s almost impossible to control the brains overwhelming need to try to surface for air.
+there’s probably nothing as scary as not being able to breathe, and as a result, it’s almost impossible to control the brains overwhelming need to try to surface for air.

 It is why students struggle to pass Basic Underwater Demolition SEAL school or BUDS, one of the most dreaded elements of the training process.